egi-qc/puppet-umd/README.md

     puppet apply -e 'class {"umd": distribution => "umd"}'

+Supported distributions are:
+  - `umd` for the UMD repository
+  - `cmd-os` for the OpenStack CMD repository

-The module will take the latest production release version for the selected distribution.
+The module will take by default the latest production release version for the selected distribution.
 Otherwise, the release version could be passed with the `release` variable:

     class {